-2. Formulation of the Problem
+2 Formulation of the Problem

 Consider a steady, two dimensional flow of viscous, incompressible free convective, electrically and thermally radiating and electrically conducting micropolar fluid over a stretching permeable plate in a saturated Darcy-Forchheimer porous medium.
 A uniform magnetic field of strength B_o is applied normal to the direction of flow in which (x, y) describes the stretching and the transverse coordinates with corresponding velocity component (u, v).
-The constant heat flux $\left(-k\frac{\partial T}{\partial y}\right) = A$ and the constant mass flux $\left(-Dm\frac{\partial C}{\partial y}\right) = B$ are considered and the uniform plate temperature $T_w > T\infty$, where T∞ is the free stream temperature.
+The constant heat flux $\left(-k\frac{\partial T}{\partial y}\right) = A$, the constant mass flux $\left(-Dm\frac{\partial C}{\partial y}\right) = B$ are considered and the uniform plate temperature $T_w > T\infty$, where T∞ is the free stream temperature.
 The fluid stretching velocity u_w is assumed to vary proportional to the distance x i.e. $u_w = ax$, where a is positive constant.
 All the fluid properties are isotropic and constant except the density variation with temperature and concentration in the body force term which is approximated by Boussinesq approximation.
+It is assumed also that the magnetic Reynolds number is small such that the induced magnetic field is neglected as compared to the applied magnetic field.
+In addition, the fluid is taken to be gray emitting and absorbing but not scattering, the optically thick radiative flux is simplified using the Rosseland approximation.